File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 assuming he would have scored 200 in his day)."

 A fair conclusion is that the IQ tests - even after 100 years of refinement - are still not stable enough to be used for longitudinal studies.
-Thus we appear to be in an impossible situation with our claim that we have become duller.
+Thus we appear to be in an impossible situation with the claim that we have become duller.

 Getting these objections out of the way, we can agree that IQ tests

-can be used to measure differences in "intelligence" between different
+can be used to measure differences in 'intelligence' between different

 people in a certain narrow time period of, say, one year length.
 This